 This event will give the community of professional English educators a chance to think about the way they teach and the principles which underpin their teaching, meet others within the field, get expert advice, discuss ways to negotiate the pitfalls common in the classroom, enhance their awareness of the current state of teaching English as a foreign language, as well as how to incorporate new strategies and materials into lessons to help learners achieve their goals.

 Don’t miss this early morning opportunity, transform your teaching and become a powerhouse in the profession!

-Ms. Angelina Telenta (UNIV.
-DAYTON PUBLISHING)
+Ms. Angelina Telenta ( UNIVERSIDAD DAYTON)

 Angelina Telenta is the academic consultant of University of Dayton Publishing Peru.
 She is a licentiate in Education with national and international experience in the ELT field.
 Holds a diploma in “Teaching Children” from Universidad Católica de Avila – Spain; a diploma in “Bilingual Teaching” from University of Dayton and she is about to get her Master degree in TEFL.

 She has worked at PUCP’s language institute and faculty of education and for San Ignacio de Loyola University as well.
 She teaches methodology and provides educational consultancy at different levels of education.

 CRÍTICAL THINKING AND ITS RELEVANCE IN THE EDUCATION OF THE 21ST CENTURY

 The recall of our school years may bring back to many of us tedious moments trying to memorize information usually necessary for a presentation or a series of examinations .
 The requirement after reading pieces of information was in some way a challenge to our memory and in the best cases to be able to show understanding.